Become a magistrate

 Denise will always give me as much notice as she can do.
 And she understands sometimes I can’t support the days, but generally we make sure we can, and we work on that two-way basis.
 I know that it’s important to her, which means it’s important to me, and it’s important to us as a business.
 Denise brings back into this business I think a sense of calm, that sense of community and working together in a team.
 I know that being a magistrate is being in a small team there, so being able to discuss things

 I do enjoy using my brain again and actually thinking things through and being able to come to decisions with the other two magistrates.
 You learn to listen to all the evidence and then you learn to listen to other people’s point of views.
 So that is good as well.
 I enjoy that.
 This allows me to get involved in something that I’m really passionate about, and it’s about local justice for local people, and I want to be able to do that for people.

 What will I do?

-You’ll hear arguments from both the prosecution and the defense before deciding on the best course of action.
-You’ll have support from a legal advisor who’ll ensure you always follow the correct guidelines and procedures.
+You’ll hear arguments from both the prosecution and the defence before deciding on the best course of action.
+You’ll have support from a legal adviser who’ll ensure you always follow the correct guidelines and procedures.
 Plus, you’ll work with two other magistrate volunteers – one of which will be the lead magistrate.